Key Stage 1 - Core and Foundation Subjects

 You may find the children revisiting topics they covered in SK or Grade 1.
 This is revision in preparation to ensure that children have really understood the basics before they move into Key Stage 2.
 The maths your child is learning now can be easily reinforced at home.

 Science – Key Stage 1 Curriculum

 Your child will be learning about everything from animals to electricity in Year 2 science.

 During Year 2 more work will be done to develop the core scientific skills of observation and investigation.
 The children will work on a different topic each term, designed to encourage them to ask questions about the world around them, and they will be taught the importance of gathering evidence and carrying out experiments.
 They will start to think about the importance of planning before they start a task: how they will find the answers, what questions they will need to ask, and what the result might be.
 They will also be thinking of the best ways to present their results; for example, they could be using drawings, charts, diagrams, ICT, or standing up and speaking to the class.

-There are a range of topics for Science in KS1, divided into three main groups.
+There are a range of topics for Science in Grade 2, divided into four main groups.